-Teachers plan using pupils' achievement and ability levels and differentiating tasks to ensure progress for every pupil in the classroom.
-When a pupil has been identified as having special educational needs, the curriculum and the learning environment will be further adapted by the class teacher to reduce barriers to learning and enable them to access the curriculum.
+Teachers and/ or Subject Leaders plan using pupils' achievement levels, adapting tasks to ensure progress for every pupil in the classroom.
+When a pupil has been identified as having special educational needs, the curriculum and the learning environment will be further adapted by the class teacher to reduce barriers to learning and enable them to access the curriculum more easily.